 Tacos de papa (Mexico)

-Tacos de papa have a vegetarian filling made of spiced potatoes and cheese.
+The Tacos de papa have a vegetarian filling with spiced potatoes and cheese.

-They can also be made with zucchini flowers, grilled peppers (rajas) or nopales, which are cactus cut into sticks and pan-cooked.
+However, they can also be based on squash blossoms, grilled peppers (rajas), or nopales, which are cactus cut into sticks and cooked in a pan.

-I often hear the tortilla mistakenly compared to the piadina…
+I often hear people mistakenly compare the tortilla to the piadina… but they are not the same recipe, there are significant differences…

 Here are the differences: